flyntwp/flynt-docs/wordpress/custom-post-types.md

 }
 ```

 That's it!
-The post type will now be created.
+The post type is now created.

 ## 3. Add a README